mohammadhasanzadeh/pulltorefreshhandler/README.md

 ## Custom Refresh Indicator:
 Any QML visual element can use as the refresh indicator, so you can easily create your custom refresh indicator.
-When you set `refreshIndicatorDelegate` to your custom refresh indicator, `PullToRefreshHandler` will exposes the `dragProgress` and `target` variables to your component so you can represent the progress using the values of these.
+When you set `refreshIndicatorDelegate` to your custom refresh indicator, `PullToRefreshHandler` will expose the `dragProgress` and `target` variables to your component so you can represent the progress using the values of these.

 a simple example:
 ```